drand/drand/demo/README.md

 ## Inspecting nodes

 All temporary files are written to `/tmp/drand-full`.
-You can inspect the private key, share, group and log of all nodes in `/tmp/drand-full/node-X/`.
+You can inspect the private key, share, group, and log of all nodes in `/tmp/drand-full/node-X/`.